JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 * **Magnetic resistance**: where the resistance is constant

 There are also hybrid rowers, which combine air resistance and magnetic resistance.
-The differences in physical behavior can be significant, for example a magnetic rower has a constant resistance while a air/water rower's resistance is dependent on the flywheel's speed.
-As the key principle is the same for all these rowers (some mass is made to spin and drag brings its speed down), we currently treat them the same.
+The differences in physical behavior can be significant, for example a magnetic rower has a constant resistance while a air rower's resistance is dependent on the flywheel's speed.
+We suspect that on a water rower behaves slightly different from an air rower, as the rotated water mass changes shape when the rotational velocity changes.
+Currently for Open Rowing Monitor, we consider that the key principle is similar enough for all these rowers (some mass is made to spin and drag brings its speed down) to treat them all as an air rower as a first approximation.
+However, we are still investigating how to adapt for these specific machines.

 ### Phases in the rowing stroke